-Windows in the common vertical dormers should be proportioned similar to the uppermost windows in the wall below.
+Windows in the common vertical dormers should be proportioned similar to the appermost windows in the wall below.
 If they vary from he proportions of those windows, they should be slightly for the window width, 3: This dorner is an aukward-looking over-reaction to dorners that are too wide for their height, 4: This dorner is a near miss of a square proportion with small windows.
 Don't proportion a single-window dormer to be horizontal.
 1: This dormer is a bad match for the window size.
 2: This one is even wider.
-It is a good is noticeably taller than square, yet is match for the window height, but not far too chunky for a tall dormer and DORMERS shorter.
-This is particularly buildings appropriate on where the main-level windows are taller than the second-level windows.
+It is a good is noticeably taller than square, yet is match for the window height, but not far too chunky for a tall dormer and DORMERS so that the window properly fills the dorner face.
+The Do drawing indicates a good dorner proportion for classical fairly vernacular midrange building.
+It is somewhat shorter than the classical dormer, but also fills its face well with the window.
+2: Dormers can be wider roportioned windows and their casings Do proportion dormer and window buildings.
+1: This is a dormer on a than square only if they entirely fill the face of the dorner with properly shorter.
+This is particularly buildings narrower than windows in where the main-level windows are taller than the second-level windows.
 Dormer windows are often somewhat the wall below, because larger dormer windows can create heavy-looking dormers with a chunky appearance.
-Narrowing the dormer windows, however, requires that their height be reduced to maintain As with the square dormers narrower than windows in correct window proportions.
+Narrowing the dormer windows, however, requires that their height be reduced to maintain appropriate on